idosilverwater/ai-project/README.md

 ```
 Notice that the last line should be empty.

+## About the output
+A note of BackTrack output: Please pay attention that sometimes the algorithm fails to add the n'th soft constraint,
+but returns an assignment that satisfies a greater number of soft constraints than n.
+It happens because the algorithm
+may fail to satisfy a certain soft constraints, but satisfy successfully the other soft constraints by accident - an assignment can
+satisfy never seen before constraints.

 ##

 This is our final project in the course "Introduction to Artificial Intelligence" in HUJI.